makersacademy/airport_challenge/README.md

 #### To Start

-- Run "ruby  airport.rb" file in terminal.
+- Run irb and require "./lib/airport.rb", "./lib/plane.rb" and "./lib/weather.rb" files in terminal.

 ## Running the tests

-You can run tests by running "rspec" in airport file.
+You can run tests by running "rspec" in airport-challenge file.

 ### Tests